Nudge: Accelerating Overdue Pull Requests Towards Completion: Pull Request Lifetime Prediction

 \subsection{Correlation Analysis}

 We performed correlation analysis to understand the factors that are associated with the lifetime of \pr{}s and the magnitude of the association.
 We collected 22,875 completed pull requests from 10 different repositories at Microsoft.
-These repositories host the source code of various medium and large scale services with hundreds to thousands of developers working in those repositories.
+These repositories host the source code of various medium and large-scale services with hundreds to thousands of developers working in those repositories.
 We omit any \pr{}s whose age is less than 24 hours (short-lived \pr{}s) or more than 336 hours (two weeks, long-lived \pr{}s).
 The reason for omitting short-lived pull requests is that they do not need to be nudged.
-We omit long-lived pull requests as they are outliers, and we do not want the model to learn from poorly handled pull requests that took to long to complete.
+We omit long-lived pull requests as they are outliers, and we do not want the model to learn from poorly handled pull requests that took too long to complete.

 We formulated this as a regression problem where we define a dependent variable (\pr{} lifetime) and a set of independent variables (the 28 features listed in Table \ref{table-features}).
 We then used a gradient boosting regression algorithm to perform the regression analysis and calculate coefficients (listed in Table \ref{table-features}).
-The \textbf{Dependent variable} in our experiment is the \pr{} completion time, i.e., the time interval between pull request creation and closing date, in hours.
-We exclude the 48 weekend hours from the total completion time.
-The \textbf{features} we use in our experiment are related to the \pr{} itself, the author, the process and churn.
+The dependent variable in our experiment is the \pr{} completion time, i.e., the time interval between pull request creation and closing date, in hours.
+We exclude the 48 weekend hours from the total completion time to make the experiment reflect the real-world deployment scenario where \PaperTitle\ notifications are not sent on weekends.
+The features we use in our experiment are related to the \pr{} itself, the author, the process and churn.
 Table \ref{table-features} lists all the features we use including their correlation to \pr{} completion time.

-Out of the 28 features, the four that contribute most to a pull request’s life time include: \begin{description} \item[Day of the week] This is the day of the week on which the \pr{} is created.
+Out of the 28 features, the four that contribute most to a pull request’s lifetime include: \begin{description} \item[Day of the week] This is the day of the week on which the \pr{} is created.
 We represent Sunday with 0 and Saturday with 6.
-A strong positive correlation with this metric indicates that \pr{} created later in the week are taking more time to complete. \pr{}s created toward the end of the week stay idle during the weekend, but, optimistically, reviewers will start to act on them on Monday.
-We represent days towards end of the work week with higher values and check if this affects completion time.
+A strong positive correlation with this metric indicates that \pr{} created later in the week are taking more time to complete.
+Pull requests created toward the end of the week stay idle during the weekend, but, optimistically, reviewers will start to act on them on Monday.
+We represent days towards the end of the workweek with higher values and check if this affects completion time.